Space for Earthlings

 This is a guide that a business leader can utilize to evaluate how the organization can become Space-informed.
 It can be useful for an interdisciplinary team to work on independently to share findings, identify unknowns, and establish an organizational learning agenda.
 This can underpin the development of a plan so the organization has specific individuals who are directly responsible for tracking developments and engaging with prospective collaborators.

 What are all the physical assets your organization should track?
 What if you could know where all of them are in real-time?
-What if you competitor also knew where all of your assets were?
+What if your competitor also knew where all of your assets were?
 Suppose your organization is scouting new site locations.
 What if you could anticipate which prospective sites would be denied property insurance due to insurers’ climate-informed policy changes?
-What if your organization’s engineering team could identify and incorporateat comparatively low-cost, Space-derived technology?
+What if your organization’s engineering team could identify and incorporate, at comparatively low cost, Space-derived technology?

-👉 Assess organization’s needs within the SPACE chart.
+Step 2: Assess your organization’s needs within the SPACE chart

-👉 Reflect on what data would be great to have.
+Step 3: Reflect on what data would be great to have

-👉 Identify capability characteristics that must be true for a data source to be appealing.
+Step 4: Identify capability characteristics that must be true for a data source to be appealing

 For now, deprioritize price point.
-Minimum viable and nice-to-have data cadence?
+What is the minimum viable and nice-to-have data cadence?
 What happens if you get a new batch of data once an hour versus once a year?
 How does it impact your organization?
 How would you invest resources differently?
+A farm needs soil data weekly during growing season.
+A shipping company needs port imagery daily.
+A financial services firm wants retail foot traffic data hourly.
+The cadence requirement shapes which level of the SPACE chart (Product-Service vs. Data vs. Asset) makes economic sense.

 Assess how your organization can achieve holistic data collection and decision-making.
-Space-bourne data is just one form; how does it complement other forms such as from humans in aircraft, humans on the ground, autonomous drones, and other sources?
+Space-borne data is just one form; how does it complement other forms such as from humans in aircraft, humans on the ground, autonomous drones, and other sources?
 How can you prepare your organization to ingest multi-modal data sources to make better-informed and better-timed decisions?
+The most sophisticated organizations (think Maersk optimizing global shipping routes or John Deere connecting farm equipment via Starlink) don’t use Space data in isolation.
+They layer it with ground sensors, IoT devices, and AI-driven analytics.

 Strategy